computingForSocialScience/cfss-homework-ahuanguchi/final_project/README.md

 To make the database for my web app, I used Tweepy, JSON, and MySQL.
-I used the script in table_creation.sql to create/recreate tables as needed (usually to modify a VARCHAR field that wasn't long enough).
+I used the script in table_creation.sql to create/recreate tables as needed (often to modify a VARCHAR field that wasn't long enough).
 Through Tweepy, I accessed the Twitter Search API, which returns tweets that match certain queries and data about them.
 To make my results as inclusive as possible, I included common alternate titles in my queries (e.g., '"yona of the dawn" OR "akatsuki no yona"').
 I avoided exceeding the API's rate limit all at once by uncommenting different queries in twitter_api.py and running the script for each one.
 Each time, a new JSON file containing all of the information I wanted was made.
+I didn't send the data directly to my MySQL database because I didn't want to risk losing information by putting it into fields that I didn't allocate enough space to.

 Once I was done collecting
 data, I used tweets_to_mysql.py to dump everything contained in all of the JSON